Article

 Taking control of AI governance and putting the right people on task is about more than avoiding inefficiencies, decision paralysis, and siloed operations.
 The process helps unlock value that might otherwise be hidden or delayed, including:

-Effective Management and Governance Processes — Clarity and transparency in the workforce is essential to an effective AI strategy.
-As new policies, procedures, and technologies are implemented, it’s critical to support staff to build their capabilities and understand appropriate and approved AI usage.
+Effective management and governance processes — Clarity and transparency in the workforce is essential to an effective AI strategy.
+As new policies, procedures, and technologies are implemented, it’s critical to support staff to build their capabilities and understand appropriate and approved AI uses.

-Implementing Best Practices — Guidehouse experts can help separate proven best practices from popular misconceptions.
-For example, the most powerful AI is based on neural networks and deep learning and those models are extremely hard to explain but at the same time may produce the best results.
+Implementation of best practices — It’s important to separate proven best practices from popular misconceptions.
+For example, the most powerful AI is based on neural networks and deep learning—models that are extremely hard to explain but may produce the best results.
 Expert review helps improve AI model transparency and provide clear guidance on when the model should and should not be used.
 A sensitive model with obscure inner workings can still have sound predictive value and provide benefit.
 Discarding all such tools out of hand could lead to missed opportunities or wasted resources spent reinventing something that already exists in a more mature form.

-Streamlined Handling of Complex, High-Security Tasks — Some models work with extremely sensitive inputs or produce outputs with high-stakes implications for an individual, community, or nation.
-As a result, the process of reviewing (adjudicating) these models is complex and often time-consuming.
-Working with experienced AI professionals can marshal the model through the right review process in an expedited and effective manner.
+Streamlined handling of complex, high-security tasks — Some models work with extremely sensitive inputs or produce outputs with high-stakes implications for individuals, communities, or nations.
+The process of reviewing (adjudicating) these models is complex and often time-consuming.
+Working with experienced AI professionals can marshal the model through the right review process in an expedited, effective manner.

-Improved Understanding of False Positives and False Negatives — No model can be 100% accurate.
+Improved understanding of false positives and false negatives — No model can be 100% accurate.
 There will always be some risk of both false positives and false negatives.
-With expert guidance, however, agencies can understand the tradeoffs of models tuned to accept more of one than the other and document the impact incorrect predictions could have on the agency, on affected individuals, and on the broader ecosystem.
-Guidehouse experts can engage to establish appropriate thresholds and tolerance for these errors.
-Doing so before an AI model is built can improve the performance of an AI solution as well as stakeholder satisfaction with its results.
+With expert guidance, agencies can understand the tradeoffs of models tuned to accept more of one than the other, then accurately document the potential impact that incorrect predictions could have on the agency, affected individuals, and the broader ecosystem.
+Establishing appropriate thresholds and tolerance for these errors before an AI model is built can improve the performance of an AI solution and increase stakeholder satisfaction with its results.

 Agencies face significant challenges in articulating and maintaining top-notch AI management practices.
-Guidehouse, in conjunction with agency CAIOs, CDOs, and evolving guidance from NIST and other industry partners, can help navigate these difficulties in a timely manner.
+Guidehouse works with agency CAIOs, CDOs, and other industry partners, in alignment with evolving guidance from NIST, to navigate these difficulties in a timely manner

 Bob Dunmyer, Partner